 Sherry was raised in a military family, moving every few years.
 She credits that nomadic lifestyle with giving her an adventurous and uninhibited approach to her work.

 Sherry was voted one of the top 10 instructors in the United States by Bead & Button magazine.
 She lectures and teaches throughout the U.S. and has won numerous awards for excellence in design, including Saul Bell Outstanding Jewelry Design Award, Bead International 2006 and Kennedy Best of Pennsylvania and Kennedy Best of Nationally.
 She has been published and has written articles for several well-known magazines.
 Her work has been featured on the covers of trade magazines and catalogs and is the co-author of the Art of Bead Embroidery with artist & friend Heidi Kummli, Beads Across America with Amy Katz & Paulette Baron and Sensational Bead Embroidery by Sherry Serafini Sherry’s beaded art is known internationally and has been worn by Grammy winner Melissa Etheridge, Steven Tyler of Aerosmith, Lenny Kravitz, and singer Fergie of the Black Eyed Peas.
-Sherry resides in Natrona Heights, Pennsylvania with her two daughters Erika and Nikki and her Boston Terrier Bailey & French Bulldog Trevor.
+Sherry resides in Pennsylvania with her dogs Boston Terrier Bailey & French Bulldog Trevor.